retro16/MidiBox/README.md

 This MIDI box provides loopback busses.
 This can be useful in some cases:

  * Apply a common processing to multiple streams.
- * Route a single input to more than 3 outputs.
+ * Route a single input to more outputs.
  * Do advanced manipulations like channel splitting.

 All MIDI messages routed to a loopback bus will appear on the matching bus